 - User interface: Both apps have a simple to use interface.

-- Scaling: Both apps let you scale the recording.
+- Scaling: Both apps let you scale the size (width & height) of the recording.

 - Frame Rate: Both apps let you change the frame rate.